- What do we need to know before applying to become a certification body?

 - To ensure impartiality there must be no relevant connection between the certification body and the applicant.
 For example, you cannot provide consultancy services and certification to the same organisation.

-- Your organisation should be able to demonstrate that your certification process complies with the GDPR and the DPA18 certification process.
-You also have to confirm to UKAS that you are not the subject of any ICO investigation or regulatory action that means you may not meet this requirement.
+- Your organisation should be able to demonstrate that your certification process complies with the UK GDPR and the DPA18 certification process.
+You must also confirm to UKAS that you are not the subject of any ICO investigation or regulatory action that means you may not meet this requirement.

 - Accreditation can take from 6-18 months depending on the nature of your organisation and the complexity of the certification scheme you want to deliver.